roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-04 ****** byStoryTeller07© Professor Draper walked into Larry's apartment with a completely different attitude to last time.
+Professor Draper walked into Larry's apartment with a completely different attitude to last time.
 She was more her old self, assured and defiant, ready to inform him this must stop.
 He wasn't in the room waiting for her as expected.

  She looked around examining the room seeing it in a different light.
 The focus of the whole space concentrated on the computer table loaded with equipment and that ominous chair a focal point.